jake-brennan714/LinkedInSearcher/README.md

 # LinkedIn Searcher
 ## This tool allows an automated search of jobs on LinkedIn.
-Please be responsible with it, APIs are not free.
+Please be responsible with it, APIs are not free to use an unlimited amount.

 ## To use
 1. Clone the repository